tade8/book-catalogue/README.md

 ### **Build and run the book management application**

-Open a terminal and navigate to the book management service module
+Open a terminal and navigate to the library module

-    cd bookmanagementservice/application
+    cd bookmanagementservice/library

+**Build the library module**

 Windows